Here are solutions to some common problems with AutoPlay.

 To see the options every time you plug in a device or insert a disc, follow these steps:

-Open AutoPlay by clicking the Start button , and then clicking Control Panel.
-In the search box, type autoplay, and then click AutoPlay.
+Open AutoPlay by clicking the Start button , clicking Control Panel, clicking Hardware and Sound, and then clicking AutoPlay.

 In the list next to the device or type of disc, click Ask me every time.

 AutoPlay must review the types of content on the storage device or disc before it can assign a default program to open with.
 If there is a lot of content, the dialog box appears while AutoPlay is finishing its review.
 This is normal, and the AutoPlay dialog box closes by itself.

 Follow these steps:

 Clear the Use AutoPlay for all media and devices check box.

 To never see the AutoPlay dialog box, select Take no action next to the device or disc.
 To choose an action each time you plug in a device or insert a disc, select Ask me every time.